timewave-computer/covenants/contracts/interchain-router/README.md

 Each instance of the interchain router is associated with a single receiver.

 The router continuously attempts to perform IBC transfers to the receiver.
+Upon receiving a `Tick`, the contract queries its own balances and uses them to generate ibc transfer messages to the destination address.

-In case the IBC transfer fails, the funds will be refunded, and we can safely try again.
+In case any of the IBC transfers fail, the funds will be refunded, and we can safely try again.